lalitsawantt/chat-app/README.md

 # chat-app

-This is a chat app project created using (chat engine)[https://chatengine.io/].
+This is a chat app project created using [chat engine](https://chatengine.io/).
 This is a work in progress.
 Please refrain from following any of the steps.
 This is just for my own satisfaction.

 To start the project: